PARTNERS

 Queen Mary University of London

-As part of Barts and The London School of Medicine and Dentistry and Queen Mary University of London the William Harvey Research Institute is one of the largest multidisciplinary pharmacological institutes in Europe with over 530 clinicians and scientists from 45 countries.
+As part of Barts and The London School of Medicine and Dentistry and Queen Mary University of London, the William Harvey Research Institute is one of the largest multidisciplinary pharmacological institutes in Europe with over 530 clinicians and scientists from 45 countries.
 Our innovative research environment and close collaboration with Barts Health NHS Trust and healthcare partners across East London gives us a unique opportunity to translate and extend basic and clinical research into therapeutics that benefit the local community and beyond.
-The team leader, Prof. Leo Dunkel, is a Professor of Paediatric Endocrinology, Lead in the Centre for Endocrinology, Barts Health, School of Medicine and Dentistry, Queen Mary, University of London.
+The team leader, Dr Sasha Howard, is an Associate Professor of Paediatric Endocrinology and Honorary Consultant, Centre for Endocrinology, William Harvey Research Institute, Queen Mary, University of London.

 Research team